Technion-WeBWorK/xblock-webwork/install-docs/devstack-install-and-debug.md

     + Navigate in the browser to: Demonstration Course->view in studio->view live->view in studio
     + From the course Settings menu, select Advanced Settings:
        <img src="Edx-Devstack-Settings.png" alt="drawing" width="500"/>
-    + In the Advanced Module List field, place your cursor between the braces, add comma and then type "webwork":
+    + In the Advanced Module List field, place your cursor between the braces, add a comma and then type "webwork":
         <img src="Edx-Devstack-Advanced-Module-List.png" alt="drawing" width="500"/>
     + Save the settings
     + Navigate again to: Demonstration Course->view in studio->view live->view in studio